Sleep Deprivation Toolbox Talk

 The relationship between sleep and the respiratory system goes both ways.
 If you are sleep deprived you can be leaving yourself more vulnerable to respiratory infections like the common cold and flu.
 If you have lung issues, not getting enough sleep can also make this worse.

-Most people know that eating too much and not exercising is a risk factor for becoming overweight and obese but, sleep deprivation is also a risk factor.
-Sleep affects the levels of two hormones that control the feelings of hunger and fullness.
-These are leptin and ghrelin.
+Most people know that eating too much and not exercising is a risk factor for becoming overweight and obese, but sleep deprivation is also a risk factor.
+Sleep affects the levels of two hormones (leptin and ghrelin) that control the feelings of hunger and fullness.

 Leptin tells your brain that you have had enough to eat.
 Without enough sleep, the level of leptin reduces and ghrelin raises, making your body think it is hungry when it is not.
 A lack of sleep can also cause you to be too tired to exercise causing you to gain weight.
 Sleep deprivation also causes your body to release less insulin after you eat, which can lead to blood sugar level issues.